EnterpriseDB/edb-terraform/README.md

     - Default is a wildcard to append all machine ips: `["*"]`
   - To change the allow list after provisioning, the file `terraform.tfvars.json` can be directly modified and use `terraform apply` again.

-BigAnimal specific environment variables that can be used during `terraform apply`:
+BigAnimal specific environment variables that can be used during `terraform plan` or `terraform apply`:
 - `BA_API_URI` - api endpoint
   - Default: `https://portal.biganimal.com/api/v3/`
 - Setting access key